Light Space: textile illumination

 Moderator: Carole Collet / Central Saint Martins, Great Britain

 The seminar is free of charge.
-Please register if you want to participate:
+Please register if you want to participate in the seminar:

 The seminar is kindly supported by the Institut Français Danemark and the Ecole Nationale Supérieure des Arts Décoratifs.